megbrimef/urso-examples/README.md

 6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-7) put object data into this.objects in the play scene.
-Define hitArea's width and height
+7) create objects.
+For example we've created component hitAreaExample, in component's template was created 3 hitAreas and 1 text object.
+In controller was implemented logic that changing text on hitArea press.

-8) invisible interactive area will be created.
-By default hitArea have alpha 0, you can choose alpha 1 to display area and set it more accurately.
+8) HitArea on default have alpha 0, you can choose alpha 1 to display area and set it more accurately.

 9) launch game and see result